Benh83/die-vs-dieless-manufacturing/README.md

            MES = argmin LRAC;  smallest viable firm = min Q with price ≥ LRAC
 ```

-Long-run average cost jumps at each hire because headcount comes in whole people.
-It rises at large scale for two reasons: coordination loss as the team grows, and a thin regional market in which each extra lead costs more than the last.
+Long-run average cost jumps at each hire because headcount is a discrete variable.
+It rises at large scale for two reasons: coordination loss as the small team grows, and a thin regional market where each extra lead costs more than the last.
+Both of these factors would diminish if a firm were explicitly seeking to structure for a national market and scale, but I am approaching this analysis focused on local businesses in the model of a machine shop for a new era.

 ## Limitations

 - Price is held fixed.
-In reality competition, or wider adoption of the technology, would push it toward the lowest average cost.
+Over time, competition, or wider adoption of the technology, would push it toward the lowest average cost.
 - There is one blended wage.
 Skilled panel formers are scarce and would cost more, which would make the hand-formed route look worse.
-- Machina's capacity limits and job-queue priority (it also serves defense customers) aren't modeled.
+- Machina's capacity limits and job-queue priority (it also serves defense customers) aren't modeled, primarily because I have no idea.
+I would assume that the scenario modeled here would be possible in a few years after Machina builds up more capacity, and can service non mission-critical firms.
+I doubt that Machina would currently enter into this relatively lower-priority industry, but the technical capability Machina creates makes this sort of application a possible next step.
 - Installation, warranty, taxes and working-capital limits beyond per-design financing are excluded.

-> _[NOTE: what I'd model next.]_

 ## Running it